 Thrips on Roses

 Thrips are small insects with extended bodies that eat bud bases and petals.
 They prevent buds from opening and cause blooms to be misshaped as petals weaken and fall.
 Thrips also damage rose leaves, causing yellow flecks, twisting and distorted appearances.
-Although they can be found on any rose bush variety, they frequently infest light-colored roses, such as white and pastels.
+Although they can be found on any rose variety, they frequently infest light-colored roses, such as white and pastels.

 Rose Midges on Roses